 The purpose of the association is the rehabilitation of a radiotelescope that had been designed and installed in the Parc de La Villette when the Cité des Sciences was born in the 1985-1986’s.
-Radiotelescope instrument is dedicated to recording of radio signals coming from Galactic atomic neutral hydrogen (HI).
-However, to our knowledge, due to various issues, the radiotelescope had never been activated nor used before.
+Radiotelescope instrument is dedicated to the detection of radio signals coming from Galactic atomic neutral hydrogen (HI).
+However, to our knowledge, due to various issues, the radiotelescope have never been activated until now.

 Project goals are multiple.
 First one is to achieve a cartography of our Galaxy by receiving and measuring signals emitted at the frequency of atomic hydrogen.
 This was the original goal of the instrument when it had been designed.

 Experimental radiocommunications on hyperfrequencies by radioamateurs may look strange to ordinary people.
 Amateur radio station use different means in order to achieve long distance trans horizon communications, such as artificial satellites or different other natural screens.

 For example they can use reflection of signals by Moon, this is call « Earth-Moon-Earth » or « EME » commuications, or via meteorites or « meteor scatters » , via rain clouds « rain scatter », via aurora borealis, via troposphere sporadic layers, or via amateur satellites.